Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: Introduction

 \subsection{Overview of the results}

 In this work, we first (in Sec.~\ref{sec_mr}) show that the LF inequalities are essentially special cases of monogamy relations, which are consequences of statistical marginal problems.
-That is, given that the joint distributions $P(abc|xy)$ (stipulated to exist by \AOE) need to satisfy the statistical constraints of Eqs.~\ref{eq_LA} (stipulated by \LA), there must be a trade-off between the strength of the marginal correlation $P(ab|xy)$ and that of $P(ac|x{=}1)$ (the latter is assumed to be a perfect correlation in deriving LF inequalities).
+That is, given that the joint distributions $P(abc|xy)$ (stipulated to exist by \AOE) need to satisfy the statistical constraints of Eqs.~\eqref{eq_LA} (stipulated by \LA), there must be a trade-off between the strength of the marginal correlation $P(ab|xy)$ and that of $P(ac|x{=}1)$ (where the latter is assumed to be a perfect correlation when deriving LF inequalities).

-We then proceed to our main results concerning a framework for nonclassical causal inference that we term \emph{$d$-sep} causal modeling, which enables GPTs and certain post-GPTs to provide causal explanations.
-First, we define such a framework in Sec.~\ref{sec_preliminaries}.
-Then, in Sec.~\ref{sec_LFcm}, we show that the statistical marginal problem that led to the LF inequalities can also be \emph{exactly} cast as a nonclassical causal marginal problem~\cite{greseleCausal2022,triantafillouLearning2010}.
-In this causal marginal problem, the LF inequalities are causal compatibility inequalities of the causal structure of Fig.~\ref{fig_LF}, which we call the \emph{LF DAG}, within the framework of $d$-sep causal modeling.
-As such, the LF DAG with $d$-sep causal modeling captures the essence of the LF theorem.
+We then proceed to our main results concerning a framework for nonclassical causal inference that we term \emph{$d$-sep} causal modeling, which enables GPTs and certain post-GPTs to provide (a kind of) causal explanations.
+First, we define this framework in Sec.~\ref{sec_preliminaries}, while implicitly assuming Absoluteness of Observed Events by associating classical random variables to observed nodes.
+Then, in Sec.~\ref{sec_LFcm}, we show that the statistical marginal problem that leads to the LF inequalities can also be \emph{exactly} cast as a nonclassical causal marginal problem~\cite{greseleCausal2022,triantafillouLearning2010} phrased in the $d$-sep causal modeling framework.
+In this causal marginal problem, the LF inequalities are causal compatibility inequalities of the causal structure of Fig.~\ref{fig_LF}.
+This causal structure is the natural candidate for the causal structure given the experimental setup in the minimal LF scenario and is thus called the \emph{LF DAG}.

+Then, Sec.~\ref{sec_crisis} shows that---analogous to how Bell's theorem constitutes a serious challenge for classical causal inference~\cite{woodLesson2015}---the LF no-go theorem further challenges even \emph{nonclassical} causal inference.
+Firstly, we prove in Sec.~\ref{sec_RCA} that there is no way to explain the violation of LF inequalities with $d$-sep causal modeling if one wishes to retain two causal-metaphysical principles, i.e., \RCA\ and \IS, that underlie Local Agency~\cite{cavalcantiImplications2021}.
+Taken together with the result in Sec.~\ref{sec_LFcm}, this means that the LF DAG with $d$-sep causal modeling captures the essence of the LF theorem.